Gamerkuipers/Hydroneer-Modding/development/README.md

 If you download these mods expect some bugs and please do report them because the reason i make them public is so people can test them for me :D

+If you got any suggestions let me know too.

+### discord: Gamerkuipers#9722

 ## Downloading the mods
 Its the exact same as downloading other mods _ofc_ so please follow instructions [here](../) or on the [bridgepour wiki](https://bridgepour.com/mod-faq)